connorvhennen/MonopolySimulator/README.md

 # monopolySimulator
-This R script simulates 20 games of 100 turns by a player in the popular board game Monopoly.
-It then creates a bar chart that shows how many turns each space was spent on.
+This R script simulates a player moving around the board in a game of monopoly.
+It will simulate 100 turns in 20 games, outputting the player's fate after each dice roll, and then outputting a bar graph of the number of times of landed on each square.